raspberrypilearning/poo-near-you/worksheet.md

 1. Open [Google Maps](http://maps.google.com) in a web browser.

 1. In the search box on the top left, type in the place you are searching for.
-Since the data we are using is from Nottingham in the UK, this is where we will type in.
+Since the data we are using is from Nottingham in the UK, this is what we will type in.
 Press enter.

     ![Search for Nottingham](images/search-for-nottingham.png)

 1. A map should appear with a red marker pinpointing the place you searched for.
-Right click on the red marker and select "What's here?".
+Right click on the red marker and select **What's here?**.

     ![What's here?](images/whats-here.png)